maximevaillancourt/digital-garden-jekyll-template/_posts/2015-10-18-principalkafelekeynote.md

 *My attitude changed everything.

-*I am the number 1 determinant of the success or failure of my students.
+*  am the number 1 determinant of the success or failure of my students.

 *Kids need to hear from their principal before they leave.